Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Introduction

+is the sample complexity function.
+By setting $\eps = 0$, the complexity becomes $H_2(0) = \max_{i\ge2} i \Delta_i^{-2} =: H_2$, so our bound is never worse than the original bound of SH presented in~\citet{karnin2013almost}: $\PP(\mu_{J_T} \neq \mu_1) \le \exp(-\tilde\Theta(\frac{T}{H_2}))$.
+Furthermore, our bound essentially matches the lower bound presented in~\citet{Katz20}.
+We also derive a minimax-style bound on the $\eps$-error probability, which can be easily integrated out over $\eps$ to obtain $\SReg_T = \tilde O(\sqrt{n/T})$, and further show that a variant of SH results in removing logarithmic factors from the bound and achieve $\SReg_T = O(\sqrt{n/T})$.
+Finally, we derive an anytime version of SH that we call Doubling SH (DSH), which enjoys the same guarantees without requiring $T$ as input.
+We present details of these claims in Section~\ref{sec-sh}.

-As a second contribution, we propose an improved pure exploration algorithm for the data-poor regime (i.e., $T \le n$).
-This is motivated by the fact that the guarantee~\ref{eq:guarantee} becomes vacuous in the data-poor regime (i.e., $T \le n$) as the tight budget does not allow us to pull every arm once.
+As the second contribution, we propose an improved pure exploration algorithm for the data-poor regime.
+This is motivated by the fact that the guarantee~\eqref{eq:guarantee} becomes vacuous in the data-poor regime ($T \le \max_{i\ge g(\eps)+1} i \Delta_i^{-2}$ to be precise) as it does not even allow us to pull every arm once.
 Inspired by~\citet{Katz20}, we propose Bracketing SH (BSH) that progressively subsamples a larger set of arms (i.e., brackets) for which we invoke SH to find a good arm.
-Our analysis shows that BSH enjoys a bound that is comparable to \eqref{eq:guarantee} but even for $T \le n$.
-Compared to BUCB~\cite{Katz20}, the state-of-the-art algorithm for the data-poor regime, BSH achieves two main improvements: (i) BSH is parameter-free and does not take any input whereas BSH requires the target error rate $\delta$ and the noise level $\sigma^2$ as input and (ii) BSH has a high probability sample complexity bound as opposed to the expected sample complexity bound of BUCB.
-In terms of the sample complexity, BSH tends to show a favorable bound for moderately large $\epsilon$ or large enough $n$.
-In the linear instance with $\Delta_i = (i/n)$, for example, the sample complexity bound of BSH is $\fr{1}{\eps^3}$ and that of BUCB is $\fr{n}{\eps}$, which implies that BSH is favorable as $n$ gets larger while $\eps$ is fixed, though BUCB is favorable when $\eps$ is small enough.
-We present BSH and the analysis in Section~\ref{sec-bsh} and perform an empirical study with the real-world task of evaluating cartoon captions in Section~\ref{sec-expr}, which shows the superiority of BSH over BUCB.
-Finally, we conclude our paper with exciting future research directions in Section~\ref{sec-future}.
+Our analysis shows that BSH enjoys a bound that is essentially the same as~\eqref{eq:guarantee} but works even for $T \le \max_{i\ge g(\eps)+1} i \Delta_i^{-2}$.
+Compared to BUCB~\citep{Katz20}, the state-of-the-art algorithm for the data-poor regime, BSH achieves three improvements: (i) BSH is parameter-free whereas BUCB requires the target error rate $\delta$ as input, (ii) BSH has a high probability sample complexity bound as opposed to the expected sample complexity bound of BUCB, (iii) BSH shows a much stronger bound than BUCB.
+We provide details on BSH in Section~\ref{sec-bsh}.